Tom Wagner (financier): Las Vegas Raiders

 In May 2023, Wagner and retired quarterback, Tom Brady, entered into an agreement to purchase 10 percent of the Las Vegas Raiders from majority owner Mark Davis.
 The original deal was delayed due to concerns from NFL owners that Brady and Wagner were receiving too big a discount.
 In October 2024, a revised agreement was approved by NFL owners, with Wagner and Brady purchasing a five percent stake in ownership for a total of $220 million.

+Personal life

+On 11 February 2026, Birmingham City revealed that Wagner had suffered a stroke.
+The announcement said that as part of his recovery he would be "stepping back" from day-to-day involvement at the club for the time being.